Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-The procedure is the same as the previous section, except that the initial state is chosen as the CDW fully ordered state.
-We will demonstrate that the initial state can be flexibly selected in our approach, thereby offering various routes to extract critical properties.
-We fix $\tau=0.3 L^{z}$, and determine QCP from the crossing point of curves of correlation-length ratio $R_{\rm CDW}$ versus $V$ ($R_{\rm CDW}$ is defined in SM Sec.~III~\cite{SM}), as displayed in Fig.~\ref{fig:tV}\subref{a}, giving rise to $V_c = 1.35(1)$.
+The procedure is the same as in the previous section, but here we demonstrate the case with the CDW initial state.
+The consistency check with the DSM initial state is provided in SM Sec.~\ref{sec:S3}~\cite{SM}.
+We fix $\tau=0.3 L^{z}$, and determine QCP from the crossing point of curves of correlation-length ratio $R_{\rm CDW}$ versus $V$ ($R_{\rm CDW}$ is defined in SM Sec.~\ref{sec:S3}~\cite{SM}), as displayed in Fig.~\ref{fig:tV}\subref{a}, giving rise to $V_c = 1.35(1)$.
 The scaling collapse analysis determines the value of $\nu$ as $1/\nu = 1.30(18)$.
-Additionally, the anomalous dimensions $\eta_\phi=0.49(5)$ and $\eta_\psi=0.073(4)$ are obtained from the evolution of the CDW structure factor $S_{\rm CDW}$ and the fermion correlation $G_{\rm f}$ (defined in SM Sec.~III~\cite{SM}), respectively, at $V_c$.
-Both $V_c$ and $\eta_\phi$ are consistent with previous numerical results, while $\eta_\psi$, to the best of our knowledge, is numerically determined for the first time, and is consistent with the previous results of the functional renormalization group~\cite{Vacca2015PRD}.
-The similar computation with DSM initial state yields the consistent results, with the details included in the SM~\cite{SM}.
-Hence, these results for model~(\ref{Hamiltonian1}) further establish the feasibility of the approach based on short-time dynamics in accessing the critical properties in the presence of sign problem.
-Moreover, the flexible choice of initial states provide benchmarks for the results, further improving the accuracy of the approach.
+Additionally, the anomalous dimensions $\eta_\phi=0.49(5)$ and $\eta_\psi=0.073(4)$ are obtained from the evolution of the CDW structure factor $S_{\rm CDW}$ and the fermion correlation $G_{\rm f}$ (defined in SM Sec.~\ref{sec:S3}~\cite{SM}), respectively, at $V_c$.
+Both $V_c$ and $\eta_\phi$ are consistent with previous numerical results~\cite{Wang2014njp,li2015njp,Vacca2015PRD}.
+Notably, $\eta_\psi$ is numerically determined for the first time, aligning consistently with the previous results of the functional renormalization group~\cite{Vacca2015PRD}.
+These results for model~(\ref{Hamiltonian1}) further establish the feasibility of the approach based on short-imaginary-time dynamics in accessing the critical properties, even in the presence of the sign problem.
+The ability to select different initial states also offers valuable benchmarks, thereby further solidifying the reliability of our approach.